Skip to content

 The takeaway: every landform tells a story about which force built it.
 A deep canyon was carved by a river.
 A delta was built up by a river dropping its load.
 A sand dune was sculpted by the wind.
 Once kids can match the landform to the agent, they can read any landscape they fly over and explain how it got that way.

-💬 From Chris's Classroom
+πŸ’¬ From Chris's Classroom

 Stream tables are the gold standard for teaching this one, but they're expensive and a pain to clean up.
-My low-budget version is a plastic shoebox-sized container, a small mound of damp sand at one end, and a slow trickle of water from a measuring cup.
-The kids tilt the tray and pour the water in slowly.
+The low-budget version I'd reach for is a plastic shoebox-sized container, a small mound of damp sand at one end, and a slow trickle of water from a measuring cup.
+Kids tilt the tray and pour the water in slowly.
 The water cuts a little canyon down the slope as it runs.
 At the bottom of the tray, where the water slows and pools, the sand piles up in a little fan: a delta.
 They've just built two landforms in three minutes.
-For sand dunes, I switch over to a foil tray of dry sand and a big fan or a hairdryer on cool.
+For sand dunes, switch over to a foil tray of dry sand and a big fan or a hairdryer on cool.
 Blow the air across the tray and you can watch dunes shift and pile up downwind.
 Twenty minutes of plastic shoeboxes does more than a week of textbook reading.
 Get them building.

 ⚠️ Misconceptions Your Students May Have